neefrehman/ustwo-tech-weekly-glsl/README.md

 ## ⚠️ Flashing lights and motion

-This demo involves manipulating pixels on the canvas in various ways.
-If you are sensitive to flashing lights or motion please don't let me know beforehand and I can see if we can adapt the demo to tone things down.
+This demo involves manipulating pixels on the canvas, resulting in lots of changing colours and movement.
+If you are sensitive to either of these then _please_ let me know beforehand, and I can see if we can adapt the demo to tone things down.

 ## Getting Started